Weekly Sets Calculator

 Do compound exercises count for secondary muscles?

-Partially — a common convention is 0.25x credit.
+Partially.
+A common convention is 0.25x credit.
 A bench press set is a full chest set and a quarter set for triceps and front delts.

 What counts as a hard set?